 - The relationships between individual goods and common goods

-- Various definitions of justice and equality
+- Disputes over the meaning of justice and equality

 - Regulation, taxation, and redistribution of property